onnela-lab/forest/docs/source/jasmine.md

    - `tz_str`, string, the timezone where the study is/was conducted.
 Please use "`pytz.all_timezones`" to check all options.
 For example, "America/New_York".
    - `frequency`, Frequency class, the frequency of the summary stats (resolution for summary statistics) e.g. Frequency.HOURLY, Frequency.DAILY, etc.
    - `save_traj`, bool, True if you want to save the trajectories as a csv file, False if you don't (default: False).
-   - `parameters`, a list of parameters, by default it is set to None.
-The details are as below.
    - `places_of_interest`, a list of places of interest, by default it is set to None.
 The details are as used in openstreetmaps
-   - `save_osm_log`, bool, True if you want to output a log of locations visited and their tags(default: False).
    - `osm_tags`, list of OSMTags class, a list of tags to filter the places of interest, by default it is set to None.
 The details are as used in openstreetmaps.
 Avoid using a lot of them if large area is covered.
-   - `threshold`, int, time spent in a pause needs to exceed the threshold to be placed in the log
-   - `split_day_night`, bool, True if you want to split all metrics to datetime and nighttime patterns (only for Frequency.DAILY)
-   - person_point_radius, float, radius of the person's circle when discovering places near him in pauses (default: 2)
-   - `place_point_radius`, float, radius of place's circle when place is returned as centre coordinates from osm (default: 7.5)
+   - `parameters`, a list of parameters, by default it is set to None.
+The details are as below.
    - `all_memory_dict` and `all_BV_set` are dictionaries from previous run (none if it's the first time).

 You can also tweak the parameters that change the assumptions of the imputation and summary statistics.
 The parameters are

 (1) `l1`: the scale parameter in the abs function in the daily kernel;
 (2) `l2`: the scale parameter in the abs function in the weekly kernel;
 (3) `l3`: the scale parameter in the geographical kernel if only latitude or longitude is used;